Supply Chain Initiatives

 - An on-site security services company was not paying overtime wages or holiday allowances and was not granting days off.
 Remedial action: Verified the payment of the respective allowances and the granting of days off.

-Epson has established supplier compliance hotlines that suppliers and their employees can use to seek remediation and protection.
-The supplier compliance hotlines are recommended for use in reporting human rights related issues.
+Epson has established supplier compliance hotlines that suppliers and their employees can use to seek remediation.
+The supplier compliance hotlines are recommended for use in reporting and consulting about human rights related issues.

-See here for more information about Whistleblowing system for suppliers.
+See here for more information about the Whistleblowing system for suppliers.

 Supply Chain Environmental Initiatives